 I work at a small library in a rural community.
-Last summer our very talented Summer Reading Program coordinator spent an afternoon making fairy houses with the children.
+One summer our very talented Summer Reading Program coordinator spent an afternoon making fairy houses with the children.
 What excitement!
 First an expedition was mounted to the nearby woods to gather materials; then homes fit for fairy royalty were constructed.
 There were two things about this activity that struck me

 - The obvious enjoyment of the children-I had expected the younger ones to enjoy this activity, but everyone loved it.
 Boys, girls, and all ages from preschoolers to tweens had fun that afternoon.
 In fact it was voted one of the most popular events of the summer.

 - How keen the children were to talk about their creations.
 As I went from one house to another the young architects were eager to tell me about their creations.
 Even the shyest child couldn’t wait to tell me about the special features they had built especially for the fairy owners to enjoy.
 It was wonderful.